nawabahmadreshi/documentation/ingredients/dashboard_setup/cloudflare_tls_setup.md

 {% image src='/img/recipes/universal_links/ssl.png' third center alt='cloudflare TLS' %}

+#### Test your link

+You can verify if it's all set up correctly by using this tool: [https://limitless-sierra-4673.herokuapp.com/](https://limitless-sierra-4673.herokuapp.com/) (credit to [ShortStuffSushi](https://github.com/shortstuffsushi)).
+Ignore the IPA file upload and just paste your custom domain link in "Domain".

 #### Issues with SSL

 The following error message will appear in your OS-level logs if your domain doesn't have SSL set up properly: